rustls/rustls/ci-bench/README.md

 ```

 In the `cachegrind` subdirectory you will find output files emitted by the `cachegrind` tool, which
 are useful to report detailed instruction count differences when comparing two benchmark runs.
+This
+subdirectory also contains log information from cachegrind itself (in `.log` files), which can be
+used to diagnose unexpected cachegrind crashes.

 ### Comparing results